rock-core/rock-osdeps-package_set/README.md

 or remove the install folder in order to get rid of old packages.

-If a release has been created with default settings all its Debian Packages install their files into /opt/rock/release-name and now to activate debian packages for your autoproj workspace:
+If a release has been created with default settings all its Debian Packages install their files into /opt/rock/release-name.
+To activate Debian packages for your autoproj workspace:

 adapt the autoproj/manifest to contain only the packages in the layout that you require as source packages.
 However, the layout section should not be empty, e.g. to bootstrap all precompiled packages of the rock-core package set add:

 ```
     layout:
     - rock.core

 ```